iurisman/rust-dust/README.md

 ```

 The error demonstrates the fundamental difference between a C pointer and a Rust reference:
-a Rust reference represents a borrowed value owned by some other structure outside our Stack.
+a Rust reference represents a borrowed value owned by some other value outside our Stack.
 Clearly, this is not what we want: rather, we want the `StackNode` structure and the `elem`
 it contains to be owned by the stack.
 The allocation details of `StackNode` instances
 should be private to the `stack` module, while the element of type `E` should be
-allocated by the caller and then transferred by value to our stack in the `fn push(&mut self, elem: E)`
+allocated by the caller and then moved by value to our stack in the `fn push(&mut self, elem: E)`
 function call.

 `Rc` is similarly the wrong idea, because shared ownership is not what we're after.
 The stack should be